-All medications, including vitamins, supplements/protein powder (the Health Center does not condone the use of protein powder), and other over-the-counter medications, must be given directly to the nurse and are not allowed in student rooms.
+All medications, including vitamins, supplements, and other over-the-counter medications, must be given directly to the nurse and are not allowed in student rooms.
 Exceptions: some medications used to treat an illness or injury (e.g., self-injectable epi-pens and rescue inhalers, and topicals such as acne ointment); these all need to be approved by the director of health services first.
+Protein powders, bars and energy drinks are not allowed and will not be allowed unless ordered by a medical provider.
+Food services provide excellent, well-balanced meals.
+Supplements like vitamins, iron, brain health, etc. are not necessary.

 Both parents and the attending physician must complete the required medical forms and file them with the School before the beginning of the school year.
 Parents should not send any prescription or over-the-counter medication directly to students.
-As may be allowed by law, any such item should be mailed to Karen Gray in the Health Center.
+Specific information regarding prescription medication, supplements, etc. are outlined in detail in Magnus Health.